 http | transform | file

-With that we just need to configure our stream accordingly.
-This can be done either clicking on the graphical representation cog-wheel icon that appears when selected:
+With that, we just need to configure our stream accordingly.
+This can be done by either clicking on the graphical representation cog-wheel icon that appears when selected:

 Lets set the remaining properties via the text-field.
 The final Stream description should look like this: